Rule 3 Periods, Time Factors and Substitutions

 3. In the event that the 40-second play clock is running and reads 25 before the ball is ready to be snapped, the referee shall declare a timeout and signal that the play clock be set at 25 seconds.
 When play is to be resumed, the referee will give the ready-for-play signal [S1] and the play clock shall begin the 25-second count.
 The game clock will start on the snap unless it had been running when the referee declared a timeout; in that case, it will start on the referee’s signal (Rule 3-3-2f).

 Approved Ruling 3-2-4 I. When the ball is dead after a running play that ends out of bounds, the 40-second play clock is started.
 The umpire receives the ball from the line judge, and as he is placing it on the ground, he sees that it is one of Team B’s balls.
 He tosses the ball to the line judge who attempts to get a Team A ball from the ball boy.
-RULING: If the play clock reads 25 or less before the correct ball is in from the sideline and ready for play, the Referee declares a timeout and signals to reset the play clock to 25 seconds.
-When the correct ball is ready for play he signals to start the play clock and the game clock.
+RULING: If the play clock reads 25 or less before the correct ball is in from the sideline and ready for play, the Referee will attempt to reset the play clock without stopping the game clock.
+If the play clock is not quickly reset, the Referee declares a timeout, the play clock is to reset to 25 seconds and signals ready for play.
+The game clock starts on the snap unless it had been running when the Referee declared a timeout.

 Approved Ruling 3-2-4 II.
 When the ball is dead after a running play that ends in the side zone, the officials have difficulty getting the ball in to the hash mark.
 As the play clock nears 25, the Umpire places the ball on the ground, and by the time the officials are ready, the play clock is somewhat below 25 when the Umpire steps away.
 RULING: Without stopping the game clock, the Referee gives the “pump” signal to indicate that the play clock is to be reset to 25.
 If the play clock is quickly reset to 25, the game clock does not stop.
 Only if the play clock operator does not quickly respond to the Referee’s “pump” signal will the Referee declare a timeout, signal for the play clock to be set at 25, and then signal to start both the play and game clocks.